How to use dopamine in your marketing campaigns

 A dopamine crash course

-Okay, let’s start from the very beginning.
+Okay, let’s start at the very beginning.
 Some of you may already have some knowledge about the brain, but others probably freak out when reading the word chemical.
 Chemistry is – as a marketer – probably not your specialism and that makes this whole article even more interesting.
 For example, did you know that the brain consists of more than 86 billion nerve cells called neurons?
 That these neurons communicate with each other with electric and chemical signals?
 And that this rapid communication enables us to move our hand, make a decision or listen to music?
 Fascinating right?

 Communication between neurons is called neurotransmission.
 During this process, neurons release molecules called neurotransmitters.
 These neurotransmitters carry a ‘message’ with them and travel to other neurons.
 The content of this message is dependent on the type of neurotransmitter and influences our body, thoughts or perception in a certain way.
 They can make us excited, sleepy, hungry or reduce pain.
 These are just a few examples of many, showing that neurotransmitters are an essential part of the human body.